 - If you need help picking ETFs I have an article here.

 - To find out more about me the person then read more on the about page.

 My portfolio is made up of a few different investments I’ve collected over the last decade – stocks, property and cash.

 The keyword is collected.
-I’ve drip-fed into things over the years.
+I’ve started and stopped with countless investing products through the years.

 Nowadays it’d be 100 times easier to start a portfolio from scratch with all the options available, but 10-15 years ago it was very different.

 I’ve made some mistakes and had some regrets but the good thing is that it keeps me growing.